scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

 - We do not foresee Scipp being used as a C++ library.
   Even if some internals are implemented in C++, other projects and communities have proven that interfaces between libraries and application via Python are feasible.
-- Our team's expertise has evolved, gaining more Python experience at background knowledge across the board.
+- Our team's expertise has evolved, gaining more Python experience and background knowledge across the board.
   We have the opportunity to strengthen this further with the upcoming recruitments.
 - Possibly less emphasis on the prevailing (in the neutron scattering data reduction world) method of propagation of uncertainties.
   New approaches may need to be explored, and more rigid C++ libraries and data structures may make this more challenging.